IRCAD/trusted_code_nsd/README.md

    - **Important note about only_val and checkpoint.load:**
       - when only_val==False and checkpoint.load==False , a new training is launched
       - when only_val==False and checkpoint.load==True , the last training continues using the "latest.pt", if it exists
-      - when only_val==True, the evaluation in run using the "best.pt" if it exists
+      - when only_val==True, the evaluation is run using the "best.pt" if it exists
    - command:
    ```
    cd src/trusted_datapaper_ds/segmentation/nnunet_cotr